flashboss/cities-generator/README.md

 		    compile('it.vige.cities:cities-generator:1.0.0')
 	```

-	2 - execute the following java instructions:
+	- Execute the following java instructions:
 	```
 		import it.vige.cities.Generator;
 		import it.vige.cities.Countries;